Bes0n/KubernetestheHardWay/README.md

-# KubernetestheHardWay
+# Kubernetes the Hard Way
-Kubernetes the Hard Way
+Building Highly Available Kubernetes cluster from scratch.

 - [Getting Started](#getting-started)
     - [What Will the Kubernetes Cluster Architecture Look Like?](#what-will-the-kubernetes-cluster-architecture-look-like)